 - want to participate in the program - swim team practice involves hard work and dedication so must be primarily swimmer (not parent) driven

 *If your six-year-old swimmer meets the criteria above and would like to be on a swim team please contact Jennifer Steinberg at email@example.com to explore the possibility of participating in the pre-team clinic or developmental team/team evaluation to determine team readiness.

-How Do I Know If My Child Should Be On CBAC, SWAC, or CBST
+How Do I Know If My Child Should Be On CBST-SAL or CBST-USAS?

-Team-ready swimmers who have not previously participated on a competitive winter swim team are generally best suited to start with one of our SAL teams, CBAC or SWAC, as they provide an excellent introduction to the sport of competitive swimming.
+Team-ready swimmers who have not previously participated on a competitive winter swim team are generally best suited to start with our SAL team as it provides an excellent introduction to the sport of competitive swimming.

-Swimmers ages 9 and over with previous competitive winter swimming experience who are interested in more challenging practices and competitions and are able to swim all four competitive strokes legally are good candidates for joining CBST.
+Swimmers ages 9 and over~ with previous competitive winter swimming experience who are interested in more challenging practices and competitions and are able to swim all four competitive strokes legally are good candidates for joining CBST-USAS.
 While the SAL is highly competitive, the most serious and dedicated swimmers often choose to swim on our USAS team.
-Many of these swimmers also choose to participate in SAL meets through one of the SAL teams.
+Many of these swimmers also choose to participate in SAL meets through CBST-SAL.